 • Compilation of statistics about FSHS’s own activities and the planning of activities: We are constantly improving our services.
 We produce reports and conduct surveys to support decision-making.

-• Invoicing of patient fees: A small number of our services are subject to appointment fees.
-Some medical statements and no-show appointments that have not been cancelled are also subject to a charge.
+• Invoicing of patient fees: No-show appointments that have not been cancelled are also subject to a charge.

 • Scientific research: We carry out scientific research on university student health, health behaviour, lifestyles, study environments and health services.
 We also conduct joint research together with external researchers and research bodies.
 The use of patient data for research always requires official permission.
 Data will only be disclosed for external research purposes if permitted by you or the National Institute for Health and Welfare.

 • Operational quality control: Some incoming calls to assess the need for care are recorded.